camarguinho/dekorate-challenge/README.md

 If you don't have the above tools and don't want to spend time installing them, you can also use the Code Ready Workspace that we will provide.
 This remote development environment can be accessed via CodeReady Workspaces (CRW) through your local browser, you just need to sign up and configure some elements.
 Your environment includes also Red Hat’s OpenShift Container Platform (OCP).

-Anyway you decide to work (with a local development environment or the remote one using Code Ready Workspaces) the first thing that you have to do is forking this repository.
+However you decide to work (with a local development environment or the remote one using Code Ready Workspaces) the first thing that you have to do is forking this repository.
 As this exercise is focused on the deployment of a simple Spring Boot Microservice Application, you are provided with the code for such application.
 It is a minimal Hello World application based on Spring Boot.
 The code is available on the `src` folder of this repo.
 Forking a repository allows to create a copy of the repository in your own GitHub account, this way we avoid conflicts by pushing to the same remote repository.

 To fork the original repo, click in the `Fork` button in the upper-right corner: